chericito/mobohubb-docs/docs/CONFIGURATION/tasks/index.md

 metadata:
   robots: index
 ---
 Tasks are goals or actions that employees carry out as part of their job duties.
-Each task can be **associated** with one or more people, a location, or even a category—like **scan**, which requires scanning a QR code or NFC tag; **report**, which requires filling out a form; or **manual**, which is simply checked off by the user.
+Each task can be **associated** with one or more people, a location, or even a category—like **scan**, which requires scanning a QR code or NFC tag; **report**, which requires filling out a form; or **manual**, which is checked off by the user.
 Tasks can also be configured as **Geo-tasks** if you need to capture or require location coordinates.

 > 👍 Important:
 >